 Eyes: The eyes are almond-shaped, never full or bulgy, and are dark in color.

-Nose: Nose is of good size, black in color.
+Nose: Nose is of good size, black.

 Teeth: The Afghan Hound has a complete set of large, evenly spaced, white teeth meeting in scissors or level bite.